Japan's labor woes, Filipinos' gains

 She contrasts Japan to Singapore, where agencies send housekeepers to people's homes and collect fees from the foreign workers.
 Ho sees this as an invitation to salary disputes and the overcharging of housekeepers.

-At the end of 2015, Japan lifted a ban on housekeeping services by foreigners in three "special zones" -- Tokyo, Osaka and Kanagawa prefectures.
+The Japanese government's deregulation at the end of 2015 enabled foreign housekeepers to work in three "special zones" -- Tokyo, Osaka and Kanagawa Prefecture.
 The program is one way Japan is trying to open its doors to more foreign workers as its own workforce declines.

 Since the first deployment in Japan, Magsaysay has been receiving plenty of applications in the Philippines, Ho said.
 So the group is doing more hiring and training.
 "The second deployment is on its way," the CEO said.